dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 * A smaller published bundle
 * A faster startup time
-* You can't edit Razor files&mdash;the associated Razor Pages or views are absent from the published bundle.
+* You can't edit Razor files&mdash;the associated content is absent from the published bundle.

-## Deploy precompiled views
+## Deploy precompiled files

 ::: moniker range="= aspnetcore-2.1"
 Build- and publish-time compilation of Razor files is enabled by default by the Razor SDK.
 Editing Razor files after they're updated is supported at build time.
 By default, only the compiled *Views.dll* and no *.cshtml* files are deployed with your app.